imitelis/Birth_Query_Network/USERGUIDE.md

   *  And after a successfully signing up (you'll be notified about this), you can go to login to log with your new account
   *  From here you are going to be capable to new options in the navbar, particularly the `Queries`, click there
   *  In this page, you can see the full list of all queries created by other users and you can search on them by name on the searching field
-  *  You can also select a random query and by pressing on its `Run Query` button it will automatically redirect you to the executed Birth Query
+  *  You can also select a random query and by pressing on its `Run` button it will automatically redirect you to the executed Birth Query
+  *  It contains the query data, but still requires you to press `Run` again to request data with it, or even edit it if you want
-  *  Here you can manipulate the query and make one on your own, feel free to customize it as much as you want
+  *  Here you can manipulate the query and make one on your own, and after successful `Run` you will see new options
-  *  If you are happy with the result, you can use `Save Query` to save your query, it will request you a query name and query comment, your username will be setted automatically.
+  *  If you are happy with the result, you can use `Save` to save your query, it will request you a query name and query comment, your username will be setted automatically
+  *  You can also download the query data as in an CSV file, no need to worry about ordering that data :-)
-  *  So now other users can go and see your query, they can also run it
+  *  So now other users can go and see your query, they can also run it from the `Queries` route
+  *  There you can also see comments, menu to edit and delete the query, if you are the query owner
   *  As you can see, once you are logged now there is a new button available `logout` on the top navbar
   *  For admin privileges, consider login in as `administrator` with `verystrongpassword` as password
-  *  Now you can see what the others cannot, if you go for example, to `Queries`, you will notice additional info about all queries (the fields `visible` and `primal`, which refer to the status and the origin of the query)
+  *  Now you can see what the others cannot, if you go for example, to `Queries`, you will notice additional info about all queries (the fields `visible to users` and `admin query`, which refer to the status and the origin of the query)
-  *  You will also notice a button with a "switch" icon close to the search input field, here you can reboot your app and only remain the the `primal` queries as `visible` (don't worry, as an admin you are still going to be able to see all queries and they will keep intact in our database)
+  *  You will also notice a button `Reboot` close to the search input field, here you can reboot your app and only remain the the `admin query` queries as `visible` (don't worry, as an admin you are still going to be able to see all queries and they will keep intact in our database)
   *  Checking the queries, query comments and users in the `Users` route, you will notice that all of those have a `trash` icon button, why would it be?
   *  At last be not least, as an admin, you can delete any query, comment and even user (yes, even yourself! so use those powers carefully :-) )